-Most of Fairview Park's undeveloped land contains sensitive resources, including protected archeological resources (e.g., the Fairview Park indigenous village area, including CA-ORA-58, a nationally registered cultural resource historic site), sensitive vegetation communities, and protected wildlife.
-The Mesa Restoration Project will benefit native plant and wildlife populations by restoring native flower fields and coastal sage scrub habitats, and the establishment of native plant cover will help to protect culturally significant resources by reclaiming informal trails and reducing soil disturbance.
+Most of Fairview Park's undeveloped land contains sensitive resources, including protected archeological resources (e.g., indigenous village use area, including CA-ORA-58, a nationally registered cultural resource historic site), sensitive vegetation communities, and protected wildlife.
+The Mesa Restoration Project will benefit native plant and wildlife populations by restoring native flower fields and coastal sage scrub habitats, and the establishment of native plant cover will help to protect culturally significant resources by reclaiming informal trails and otherwise reducing soil disturbance.

-Disturbance to existing native vegetation/wildlife habitat, and cultural resources will be minimal during project implementation.
+Disturbance to existing native vegetation/wildlife habitat, and cultural resources will be minimal during project implementation with the prescribed avoidance measures.
+Nevertheless, actions required for site preparation, such as initial dethatch of nonnative weeds, digging planting basins for container plants, or substantial digging required for the removal of perennial invasive plant species during weed management activities could potentially disturb in situ culturally significant resources or disturb nesting birds in nearby areas.
 The Mesa Restoration Project will implement avoidance and minimization measures to protect sensitive biological resources through biological monitoring, activity buffers, and adjusting the timing of restoration activities.

 Avoiding impacts to culturally significant materials is more complicated and therefore-following the guidelines of a separate cultural resource monitoring plan developed by the City's cultural resources consultant-areas discovered to have artifacts or culturally significant materials at or near the surface will be buffered and excluded from restoration project activities until the appropriate actions can be taken.
 To provide leeway for this possibility, which could delay or disrupt the overall habitat restoration project, the City has identified a total of 11.91 acres suitable for restoration, so that up to 2.41 acres can be temporarily set aside while still providing the outstanding 9.5 acres of mitigation in a timely manner.
+If culturally significant materials are discovered within the project area, habitat restoration activities may need to be adjusted to protect and buffer these areas.
+In such cases, the restoration crew will avoid these locations until the City has determined that it is appropriate to proceed with the restoration implementation in those areas.
+The Cultural Resources Monitoring Plan was prepared by the City's sub-consultant, Cogstone Resource Management, and was developed in coordination with the City's Tribal Advisory Group for the Fairview Park site.
+Cogstone is named on